FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 stress on this fragile watermain.
 We have not received any complaints to date regrading low

 pressure and will review this on an ongoing basis should they arise.
-Similarly, where possible,--- 5
+Similarly, where possible,
+---
+5

 flows have been routed from the Dromcollogher direction to reduce the reliance upon this